Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/move_rotate_scale.rst

 the :doc:`transform gizmos </scene_layout/object/editing/transform/control/gizmos>`,
 or the shortcuts: :kbd:`G`, :kbd:`R`, and :kbd:`S` respectively.

-After moving a selection, the options in the :ref:`ui-redo-last` Panel allow you to fine-tune your changes, limit the effect to certain axes, turn proportional editing on and off, etc.
+After moving a selection, the options in the :ref:`ui-undo-redo-adjust-last-operation` Panel allow you to fine-tune your changes, limit the effect to certain axes, turn proportional editing on and off, etc.

 Of course, when you move an element of a given type (e.g. an edge),